wwongpai/Observability/agent/datadog-operator/README.md

-# How to install the Datadog Agent on AWS EKS Cluster with Datadog Operator and Instrumenting application using local lib injection
+# How to install the Datadog Agent on AWS EKS Cluster with Datadog Operator and Instrumenting apps using local lib injection

 Official document
 --------